The-Web3-Compass/web3-compass-data-repository/examples/example-2/development-setup/getting-started.md

 - Building a lottery system with verifiable randomness
 - Creating sealed-bid auctions with Blocklock
-- Integrating onlyswaps for cross-chain token transfers
+- Integrating only swaps for cross-chain token transfers
 - Running your own node operator

 Each capability has example code, deployment guides, and troubleshooting tips.
 The Randamu team maintains active Discord and Telegram channels for developer support.